Phase two discretionary Council Tax Rebate Grant

 Applications to this scheme closed on 31 October 2022.
 This deadline is given as the Government says no more grants can be paid after the end of November 2022.
 In early November, if any discretionary money is left, we will process the last of the grants and decided how we allocate any remaining money.

 - people who have been in temporary accommodation

 - people living in Houses of Multiple Occupation

 - and people living in other accommodation who pay the energy bills but have their Council Tax paid by their landlord.

-For details of the discretionary scheme for households in Council Tax bands E-H in the Local Council Tax Reduction Scheme (LCTRS) and the Severe Mental Impairment exemption scheme, and bands F-H for the Disabled Band Reduction scheme, please see our Council Tax Rebate Grant page.
+For details of the discretionary scheme paid out for households in Council Tax bands E-H in the Local Council Tax Reduction Scheme (LCTRS) and the Severe Mental Impairment exemption scheme, and bands F-H for the Disabled Band Reduction scheme, please see our Council Tax Rebate Grant page.